natzar/Web-Development/README.md

 ## What is a Website?
 A website is anything that can be interpreted by a browser.
+- HTML, CSS, JS & TEXT
+- Desktop x Mobile Devices x Tablets x Browsers x Versions
+- Not persistent.
+- Paradigm: API <> Front (newer).
+- Paradigm: All server side rendered (old) WordPress*.
+- Simulate Persistency: Local Storage + Server backend + real time data

 ### Browser
 A browser is anything that can interprete HTML.
 A modern browser can include and evaluate JS files and render CSS rules.

-#### How a Browser works?
 - Information exchange SERVER <> CLIENT (handshake)
-- HTML CSS JS TEXT
 - The DOM
 - The BOM (Browser Object Model)
 - Browser APIS: http://browserapis.wtf/ / https://developer.mozilla.org/en-US/docs/Mozilla/Gecko/Chrome/API/Browser_API/Using
-- Desktop x Mobile Devices x Tablets x Browsers x Versions
-- Responsive
 - Its HTML Parser, tolerant to weird and wrong html.

-### Statuses / Sync
-- Simulate Persistency: Local Storage + Server backend + real time data
-- Paradigm: API <> Front (newer).
-- Paradigm: All server side rendered (old) WordPress*.
+- Local & Session storage

+- Browser -> Server -> Website -> Use some HTML generator (php/*) (-> = use)

 ### DATA
 - External source